tarantool/doc/doc/1.7/reference/configuration/cfg_storage.rst

 .. confval:: vinyl_cache

-    The maximal cache size for vinyl, in bytes.
+    The maximal cache size for the vinyl storage engine, in bytes.

     | Type: integer
     | Default = 128 * 1024 * 1024 = 134217728